astropy/astropy-APEs/APE2.rst

 Releases and backwards compatibility
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 As defined here, a "bugfix" release must not break backwards compatibility as defined by the public API, and it also should not introduce new major features.
-But it can include documentation improvements, and in the future there may be some sort of "sandbox" package to act as a preview or testbed for new additions to come in the next feature release.
+The exception to this is cases where the API has an actual mistake that needs to be fixed, such as a function argument that is missing but was clearly intended to be there.
+Further, a bugfix release *can* include documentation improvements, and in the future there may be some sort of "sandbox" package to act as a preview or testbed for new additions to come in the next feature release.

 Feature releases do *not* guarantee backwards compatibility with previous releases.
 However, all backwards incompatible changes should always be